bravecobra/docker-kubernetes/esxi/readme.md

 ## Install ESXi

-I installed ESXi on an empty machine by running the ESXi installer from a boot USB disk.
+I installed ESXi on an empty bare metal machine by running the ESXi installer from a boot USB disk.

 To create that USB boot disk, I used [Rufus]( https://rufus.ie/ ), adding the [ESXi 6.7.0 install ISO]( https://my.vmware.com/en/web/vmware/evalcenter?p=free-esxi6 ).